tangowithcode/tango_with_django_2/manuscript/chapter7-forms.md

 	from django.shortcuts import redirect
 	from django.urls import reverse

-What happens here is that the `redirect()` function is called, which in turn calls the `reverse()` function. `reverse()` looks up URL names in your `urls.py` modules -- in this instance, `rango:show_category`.
+Here, the `redirect()` function is called which in turn calls the `reverse()` function. `reverse()` looks up URL names in your `urls.py` modules -- in this instance, `rango:show_category`.
 If a match is found against the name provided, the complete URL is returned.
 The added complication here is that the `show_category()` view takes an additional parameter `category_name_slug`.
 By providing this value in a dictionary as `kwargs` to the `reverse()` function, it has all of the information it needs to formulate a complete URL.
 This completed URL is then used as the parameter to the `redirect()` method, and the response is complete!

 T> ### Hints
 T> To help you with the exercises above, the following hints may be of some use to you.